 Exposure to Sharps.
 In a laboratory setting, especially a medical laboratory setting, laboratory workers might be exposed to contaminated “sharps.”
 “Sharps” are any medical tool that has a sharp or pointed end that is used to cut or puncture skin.
 Sharps are inherently dangerous because – like their name suggests – they are sharp.
 But sharps are also extremely dangerous when they are contaminated.
 If a worker is accidentally cut or punctured by a contaminated sharp, the worker could be exposed to whatever biological hazards are on the contaminated sharp.
 The sharp could be contaminated with an infectious disease, blood, or other biological materials, which can be transmitted to the worker who accidentally cut or punctured him or herself.

-Bader Law Firm, LLC: Atlanta Workers’ Compensation Lawyers When You Need Them
+Bader Scott Injury Lawyers: Atlanta Workers’ Compensation Lawyers When You Need Them

 Employees who work at a laboratory and are injured while on the job are entitled to workers’ compensation benefits.
 If you have been injured while working in a laboratory in Atlanta, you need to speak with an experienced Atlanta workers’ compensation attorney as soon as you are able to after your work-related accident or injury.
-Please feel free to contact the workers’ compensation lawyers at Bader Law Firm, LLC to discuss your workplace accident or injury.
+Please feel free to contact the workers’ compensation lawyers at Bader Scott Injury Lawyers to discuss your workplace accident or injury.
 We are ready and available to help you get the workers’ compensation benefits that you need.